 About Project Grants

-Our Fall project grants cycle opens on November 17, 2025.
+Our Fall project grants cycle for 2026 is currently closed.

 Through this competitive process, individual artists, art collectives, and small-budget non-profit organizations are eligible to receive funding for cultural activities made available through the generosity of the New York City Department of Cultural Affairs and the New York State Council on the Arts.
 Staten Island Arts’ grant funding is available for artists who are both Staten Island residents and creating projects on Staten Island during the year grants are issued.